pnp/sp-starter-kit/provisioning/readme.md

 - Any existing instances of the SPFx solution in the tenant or site app catalogs will be removed before deployment.
 Refer to (SkipSolutionDeployment parameter)[#-SkipSolutionDeployment].

+## Fixing provisioning errors

+- If you run into errors during provisioning, refer to ['Common SP Starter Kit Provisioning results'](./documentation/common-provision-results.md) for additional suggestions and common mistakes

+- Refer to the ['Issues List'](https://github.com/SharePoint/sp-starter-kit/issues) to see if anyone else has run into a similar issue, and if so posisble paths to success

+- ['Submit a new issue'](https://github.com/SharePoint/sp-starter-kit/issues) if you are unable to find a solution to your specific error or question

 ## Pre-providing credentials

 Credentials may be provided via the command line, or by using the ['Windows credential manager'](https://www.youtube.com/watch?v=w7NJ_qTK1l8).